2016 Health Services Management APPLICATION to Declare

 Drug screening is mandatory at some organizations.
 East Carolina University and the Health Services and Information Management Department are not responsible for reviewing drug screens, ordering them, or paying for them.
 A student, who cannot finish the course work of the professional curricula because of the results of a drug screen, will not graduate.
 Neither East Carolina University nor the Health Services and Information Management Department will be held liable for the student's failure to graduate or failure to meet eligibility to sit for the national registration examination because of the results of a drug screen.

-1. Successfully complete at least 33 hours of the foundations curriculum courses and prerequisite courses prior to entering the program.
+- Successfully complete at least 33 hours of the foundations curriculum courses and prerequisite courses prior to entering the program.
 Majors must earn a minimum grade of C in all core, cognate and foundations curriculum courses.
+Beginning with applicants that will apply for the 2018 admissions, all applying students must complete MATH 1065 College Algebra and have earned a C or above in the course prior to applying to the program.

 A minimum grade of C is required in the following prerequisite courses: